alces-software/flight-terminal-services-client/client/src/copy/welcomeMessageTokenOnly.md

 ##### Using your preconfigured HPC cluster

-Once you are notified that HPC cluster is active you can use the pre-determined time as you see fit.
+Once you are notified that your HPC cluster is active you can use the pre-determined time as you see fit.
 Work with the applications that come pre-installed or try your hand at installing and running any of the Alces Gridware Open Source applications available from this list: https://gridware.alces- flight.com/

-While we’ll send you plenty of emails letting you know your HPC cluster status
+While we’ll send you plenty of emails letting you know your HPC cluster's status
 remember: It is a trial service and time limited.
 Please remember to save any work you perform while using your Flight Launch token!